 Then she heard footsteps.

-Panic flooded through her, as she realized by the sound of the footsteps that they could only belong to human.
+Terror raced through her mind as she realized by the sound of the footsteps that they could only belong to a human.
 Such was her shock and fear of being discovered that she did not try and control her panic.
 Turning away without even looking at the books, she fled down the next row of shelves, running as fast as she could.
 She did not slow down or try to hide, even though some part of her knew she was probably making enough noise for the human to hear her.
 She didn’t take the time to think about where she was running.
 She didn’t think about how the human was not a poacher and would not kill her…she just ran.

-Thoughts flooded into her mind, and she remembered what her friends had told her before.
-Pokémon of colors humans werent familiar with, growlithe that were not orange, would be captured in an instant if seen by a human.
+Yet in the midst of everything, she remembered what her friends had told her earlier.
+Pokémon with colors humans weren’t familiar with, growlithe that were not orange, would be captured in an instant if seen by a human.
 She had to get out.

-Shelves of books, large paintings, various hallways and corridors all flew past her as she ran, illuminated every few seconds by a burst of bright lightening.
-Snowcrystal couldnt even tell if the human was following her or not, she just kept running.
+Shelves of books, large paintings, various hallways and corridors all flew past her as she fled, illuminated every few seconds by a burst of bright lightening.
+Snowcrystal couldn’t even tell if the human was following her or not, she just kept on running.

 Then she stopped dead.

-She had ended up in what was the beginning of a hallway.
-She had entered an open doorway to come face to face with a huge white wall, with a hallway veering off on either side of it; to the left and to the right.
+She had ended up in what was the beginning of another hallway.
+She had entered an open doorway to come face to face with a huge white wall, with the hallway veering off on either side of it, stretching both to her left and to her right.

-Shaking that last thought from her mind, she studied the other attacks in the picture.
+Stepping closer, she studied the other attacks in the picture.
 All of them were incredibly strange and eerie; the one the vileplume was using seemed to be a huge mass of vines and other plants bursting from the ground with massive thorns.
 There were not only vines, but also what seemed to be giant carnivorous plants.
-It looked like some very freaky version of frenzy plant.
-The other attacks were equally vivid and strange, and the golducks attack also caught her attention; it seemed to be using something like rain dance, but the rain drops were green and in the shape of burning skulls.
-Whether the attack really looked like that or it was just the human artists depiction of it, she wasnt sure, and she wasnt sure she cared to know.
-There were human markings at the base of the painting, but Snowcrystal didnt need to read them to understand what the picture was showing; the Forbidden Attacks.
+It looked like some very twisted version of frenzy plant.
+The other attacks were equally vivid and strange, and the golduck’s attack also caught her attention; it seemed to be using something like rain dance, but the ‘rain drops’ were green and in the shape of burning skulls.
+Whether the attack really looked like that or it was just the human artist’s depiction of it, she wasn’t sure, and she didn’t think she cared to know.
+There were human markings at the base of the painting, but Snowcrystal didn’t need to read them to understand what the picture was showing; the Forbidden Attacks.

-For some reason, she could not tear her eyes from the picture.
+Snowcrystal could not tear her eyes from the picture.
 She sat staring, not knowing how long it had been since she had entered the library.
-She wasnt sure if she had sat their for hours, or simply just minutes, but it was yet again the sound of approaching footsteps that snapped her out of her trance.
+She wasn’t sure if she had sat there for hours, or simply just minutes, but it was yet again the sound of approaching footsteps that snapped her out of her trance.